thesarfo/java-essentials/out/production/java-essentials/notes/1-code_structure.md

 main - the name of the method
 String[] args - arguments to the method...this method must be given an array of Strings, and the array will be called args System.out.print - print to the standart output the string "I rule"

+### Notes

+Note that a java source file ends with the .java extension, and a compiled bytecode file ends with the .class extension.
+In every java code, your program must have only one top level public class, and that class has to match the name of the source file.

+Lets say you hava a source file with multiple classes in it.
+When you compile the code, the JVM creates bytecode .class files for each class in your source file.
+To avoid any confusion with this, JVM is designed to treat the class that has the same name as your source file as the entrypoint to your application